Skip to main content

 The Iguazú Falls Walking Routes:

-Now, let’s talk walking routes and how to make the most of the extremely large and lengthy national park.
+Now, let’s talk about walking routes and how to make the most of the extremely large and lengthy national park.

 It might sound repetitive but again arriving as the park opens is best so you can have the entire day to take your time as well as beat the queues.

 Usually, tourists will head straight to the train to queue up.
 We’re not into crowded areas and so if you have arrived as the park opens, skip the train and enjoy the short walk to the start of the circuits.
-This will set your day off to a nice peaceful start as you find yourself alone in one if Argentina’s most popular tourist attractions.
+This will set your day off to a nice peaceful start as you find yourself alone in one of Argentina’s most popular tourist attractions.

 The Upper and Lower Circuit trails offer completely different perspectives of the Iguazú Falls.
 I could go into such wonderful detail by pouring the electrifying feel as I stood among the thundering wonders into words.
-But you’re here for the information so lets keep this short and sweet.
+But you’re here for the information so let’s keep this short and sweet.

 The Upper Circuit: